mochatech1725/scholarship-tracker/scraper/README.md

 # Scholarship Tracker - Scraper Component

-This is the scraper component of the Scholarship Tracker system, featuring a hybrid Python/TypeScript architecture for both development and production environments.
+This is the scraper component of the Scholarship Tracker system, featuring Python-based scrapers for both development and production environments.

 ## 🏗️ Architecture Overview

-### Hybrid Scraper Design
+### Scraper Design
-- **Python Scrapers**: For local development and testing
+- **Python Scrapers**: For local development, testing, and production
-- **TypeScript Scrapers**: For production deployment with AWS Bedrock AI
-- **Dynamic Switching**: Database-driven scraper type selection
 - **Environment Support**: Local, dev, staging, production

 ### Components
-- **Python Scrapers**: BeautifulSoup-based scrapers for local development
+- **Python Scrapers**: BeautifulSoup-based scrapers for development and production
-- **TypeScript Scrapers**: AWS Bedrock-powered scrapers for production
 - **AWS Infrastructure**: CDK-based infrastructure as code
 - **Database**: MySQL for both development and production